HIV Trainings for NYS Service Providers & Peer Workers

 Register Here

-May 20th, 1:00 pm - 3:00 pm
+Sep 15th, 1:00 pm - 2:30 pm

 Description:

-Description: In this 90-minute webinar, health and human services providers will learn the most current epidemiological data regarding gay men and MSM living with HIV.
-Data will be used to explain the scope of the problem about why HIV is rising among older adults—specifically older gay men and MSM.
+In this 90-minute webinar, health and human services providers will learn the most current epidemiological data regarding gay men and MSM living with HIV.
+Data will be used to explain the scope of the problem and why HIV is rising among older adults—specifically older gay men and MSM.
 Participants will analyze how data shapes and impacts our work with this vulnerable population.

 Prerequisite: None.
 It is recommended that participants previously attended “Overview of HIV.”